Laniakea-elixir-it/LiferayPlugIns/README.md

 # LiferayPlugins

 LiferayPlugins is a set of Liferay modules for the interaction with INDIGO-DataCloud services.
-It currently consist of a group of module for the authentication using the INDIGO-DATACLOUD IAM service, formerly known as [LiferayIAM][1], and a module implementing the administration panel for the FutureGateway, formerly known as [Admin-portlet][2].
+It consist of a set of modules for the authentication using the INDIGO-DATACLOUD IAM service, formerly known as [LiferayIAM][1], and a module implementing the administration panel for the FutureGateway, formerly known as [Admin-portlet][2].